jamesgalante/ENCODE_Test_Dataset_Analysis/README.md

 This pipeline processes validation datasets to test ENCODE_rE2G performance on predicting enhancer-gene pairs through:

-1. **Differential Expression Analysis**: Uses SCEPTRE to identify significant enhancer-gene interactions
+1. **Differential Expression Analysis**: Uses SCEPTRE to identify significant enhancer-gene interactions in various CRISPRi Perturb-seq datasets
-2. **Power Analysis**: Simulates perturbation effects at various effect sizes
+2. **Power Analysis**: Simulates perturbation effects at various effect sizes to create a high-confidence set of non-significant element-gene pairs
-3. **Data Integration**: Incorporates various other datasets and applies filtering
+3. **Data Integration**: Incorporates various other held-out datasets and applies filtering based on genic features to eliminate confounders
-4. **Benchmarking Output**: Produces final validation datasets for enhancer-gene prediction benchmarking
+4. **Benchmarking Output**: Produces final held-out dataset for enhancer-gene prediction benchmarking

+The final output file used for benchmarking can be found in `results/combine_val_data_and_format/Final_Validation_Dataset.tsv.gz`

 ## Repository Structure